We're abstinent, but we had anal sex and are scared to death.

 Let's start by addressing and dealing with your risks.
 It sounds to me like you're both so unaware of your own anatomy, and were so unfamiliar with what any given kind of sex might feel like that there's no way either of us can say if you only had anal intercourse, or if you had both anal and vaginal intercourse.
 Either way, though, you've had a potential pregnancy risk.
-Your partner ejaculated at least once, and even with anal sex, given how slippery genitals are and how close the vaginal opening is to the anus, ejaculate can run down the anus to the vulva to mechanically-speaking, a pregnancy could happen that way, even though it's far less likely to happen than it would be with penis-in-vagina intercourse.
+Your partner ejaculated at least once, and even with anal sex, given how slippery genitals are and how close the vaginal opening is to the anus, ejaculate can run down the anus to the vulva to mechanically-speaking, a pregnancy could happen that way, even though it's far less likely to happen than it would be with vaginal intercourse.

-Unprotected intercourse generally presents a high risk of pregnancy, particularly if it occurs during a time in a woman's cycle when she is most fertile.
+Unprotected intercourse generally presents a high risk of pregnancy, particularly if it occurs during a time in your cycle when you are most fertile.
 Not knowing anything about your fertility cycle beyond when your last period was, and assuming you probably don't chart your cervical mucus or basal temperature, I'm afraid I can't get much more specific than to tell you you certainly had a risk.
 Know, though, that what you can do to relax is important for your general and mental health.
 While pregnancy is always a bit of a gamble -- so even a high risk still doesn't come close to guaranteeing a pregnancy -- even if you are, in fact, pregnant, all of this fear and panic both isn't good for you and isn't going to help you best deal with your crisis.

 You've both also had a risk of sexually transmitted infections.
 If neither of you has ever had any other partner before, for any kind of sex, those risks are minimal, but one common infection that doesn't require previous sexual partnership is a bacterial infection, which is easy to get through anal sex or anal-to-vaginal sex, since the anus tends to contain trace bacteria from fecal matter.
 In addition, you don't want to put lotions inside your vagina or anus, as those can irritate that tissue and up the risks of wounds or infections.
 If you're going to have anal sex again, you want to use a lubricant meant for sexual use, a condom, and employ some other basic comfort and safety issues like I talk about in some of the links at the end of this page.